OPUM-LABS/ADUser-Amuser/README.md

 ✨ Disable user
 ✨ Delete user (with a "high security" confirmation mechanism)
 ✨ Set up to five attribute-values at once
 ✨ Toggle between simple and verbose output
+✨ Toggle between dark and bright theme

 ### Built With